Albert0147/NRC_SFDA/readme.md

 Code in the folder 'pointDA-10' is based on [PointDAN](https://github.com/canqin001/PointDAN).
 Run the src.sh for source pretraining and tar.sh for source-free domain adaption.

-## More results

-You can check the ICML 2022 paper ["Balancing Discriminability and Transferability for Source-Free Domain Adaptation"](https://proceedings.mlr.press/v162/kundu22a.html) and ECCV 2022 paper ["Concurrent Subsidiary Supervision for Unsupervised Source-Free Domain Adaptation
-"](https://arxiv.org/abs/2207.13247) for results of our method on Multi-Source Domain Adaptation on DomainNet.